Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   }</pre>
 <p>
   <code>result</code> contains a JSON Array of widget Objects.
 The _id is used
-  to construct the web view url.
+  to construct the web view URL.
+Tags (the <code>tg</code> key) returns an Array of String values.
+This is information provided by the creator of the widget and can be used for various reasons.
+But the main goal is to provide versioning or providing a whitelist of domains to present the widget and its implementation is left to the developer.
 </p>
 <p>
   The idea is that the developer would retrieve this list of potential widgets